 The visual identification of a brand is influenced by: brand character, brand history, brand value, brand benefits, brand essence, physical attributes of products.
 It consists of: logo, name, colors, shape, design and graphics.

-We start designing corporate identity with the development of a logotype (logo).
-Then we adopt them on individual carriers - business cards, website, product packaging, advertising gadgets, letterhead, catalogs.
-A logo is a brand identity written in the form of a graphic DNA code.
-A logo is good if it is practically communicative.
+We start visual identity design with the development of a logotype (logo).
+We then adopt it for the various media - business cards, website, product packaging, promotional gadgets, letterheads, catalogues.
+A logo is brand identity written in the form of a graphic DNA code.
+A logo is good if it practically fulfils a communicative function.

-The visual elements of the brand identity must meet the appropriate conditions:
+Visual elements brand identity must meet the relevant conditions:

 Why is it worth investing in brand identity?

 A strong brand that invests in building its identity sells much better.
-When a company enjoys the trust of its customers and has many loyal consumers, it can count on very high profits.
-However, we cannot forget that building identity is a continuous process, so we must never rest on our laurels, because the brand image may be disturbed at any time.
+When it enjoys the trust of its customers and has many loyal consumers, it can expect very high profits.
+However, it should not be forgotten that identity building is an ongoing process, so one must never settle on one's laurels, as the brand image can be disrupted at any time.

-What other benefits come from investing in brand identity?
-For example, it increases its value.
-A brand with solid foundations and a strong position is a huge value that affects its authority.
+What other benefits do investing in brand identity?
+For example, it affects the enhancement of its value.
+A brand with a solid foundation and a strong position is a great value that influences its authority.

 A strong brand goes hand in hand with greater customer satisfaction and higher profits.
-Investment in identity and marketing activities contributes to creation premium brands.
+Investment in identity and marketing activities contributes to the creation of a premium brands.

 It is also worth mentioning one more issue here.
 Well, competing brands with each other applies to virtually every industry.
 A user who has a choice of dozens, if not hundreds of companies, usually chooses the most popular ones, because they are associated with prestige and quality.
 A brand that builds its own identity has a much better chance of winning the trust of potential customers.